 Marriage Markets and the Rise of Dowry in India

 Dowry payments are common in many marriage markets.
-This paper uses data from India on over 70,000 marriages to explain why dowry emerges and how the institution evolves over time.
-Between 1930 and 1975, the proportion of Indian marriages with dowry doubled, and the average real value of payments tripled.
-We test whether five prominent theories of dowry can explain this rise, and find support for only one: dowry emerges due to increased differentiation in groom quality during modernization.
-We then show how a search model explains changes in dowry in later periods, including post-1975 declines in average dowry size.
+This paper uses data on over 74,000 marriages in India over the last century to explain why the institution of dowry emerges and how it evolves over time.
+We find that the proportion of Indian marriages including dowry payments doubled between 1930 and 1975, and the average real value of payments tripled.
+We empirically test whether four prominent theories of dowry can explain this rise, and find support for only one: dowry emerges due to increased differentiation in groom quality as a result of modernization.
+We then show that the average real value of dowry payments declines after 1975 and that this can be rationalized by a search model of marriage markets.

 Suggested Citation: Suggested Citation